Marranitos are are amongst the most popular Mexican sweet bread, or pan dulce.

 Piloncillo does not come grated.
 Grate the piloncillo in order for it to mix well with the other ingredients.

 Can’t find it at the store?
-Buy piloncillo online.
+Buy piloncillo online or swap out for dark brown sugar.

 - Scrape down the sides.